Flyer for Sound Alchemy–Bio-Acoustics Trainings: 2021 Sound Alchemy France Sedona

 The dodecahedron is comprised of twelve pentagonal (five-sided) faces, and represents the fifth sacred element, ether, or divine potentiality.
-Recently, quantum physics researchers in the US and France have said that based on measurements of cosmic waves left over from the ‘big bang’, it appears that the shape of the universe is a Dodecahedron.
+Recently, quantum physics researchers in the US and France have theorized that based on measurements of cosmic waves left over from the ‘big bang’, that the shape of the universe is a Dodecahedron.
 This theory is fascinating, considering there are five platonic solids and the corresponding five basic elements of life.
 The entire human race is joined in these same basic sacred proportions of the physical body as it is overlaid in a pentagram, with the arms and legs spread to make a five-pointed star, with the reproductive organs at the exact center.
 And there are five appendages from the human torso, five appendages on each leg and arm, five openings on the face, and five senses of physical perception.

 If we can imagine the dodecahedral-pentagonal shape of the uni-verse (meaning one song), and see the human body pentagram geometry, we find in both a divine proportion and potential for harmonic perfection, which is inherent in physical embodiment and the harmony of the spheres.
 We embody the geometry of the cosmos!
 And we find that the PHI, Golden Mean proportions of the cosmos and our body temples are closely aligned with the musical intervals.
 PHI (1.618) is closest to a minor sixth chord, and also close to the harmonics created by a fifth interval, or stated another way, the universe and humanity are geometries singing!

 “One of the properties of the pentagram is that the lines bisect each other according to the Golden Section …the ideal human proportions lie in the canon defined by the Golden Section or PHI.”
 Nicholas Mann’s ‘Sedona Sacred Earth’.